Skip to main content

 AI-Powered Honeypots

-Honeypots are decoy computing systems that mimic real environments to trick attackers into revealing their tools.
+Honeypots are decoy computing systems that mimic real environments to trick attackers into interacting with them.
+There are two ways a honeypot can increase security: (1) by occupying attacker resources; (2) by enticing attackers to reveal their tools.
 Can AI enhance honeypot deception to increase cybersecurity?

 Golden honeycomb pattern on a computer component with a metallic shine